Math Goodies

 Process Part IV: Apply Your Knowledge

-2. Complete the 5 interactive exercises at the end of this lesson.
+2. Complete the five interactive exercises at the end of this lesson.

 3. Complete our Worksheet on Math and Climate (PDF), by math teacher Gisele Glosser.